Google translate Google translate

 We will provide complainants with a named Officer and/or case reference number.

-As part of the initial assessment, we will establish if the complainant(s) are a repeat victim of ASB and consider this in any response.
+As part of the initial assessment, we will establish if the report is ASB or Neighbourhood Management issue.
+We will establish if the complainant(s) are a repeat victim and consider this in any response.
 We will also review any potential vulnerability and the risk of harm to the complainant by completing a vulnerability matrix.
-Further risk assessments will then be completed throughout the case in accordance with the ASB procedure.
+Further risk assessments will then be completed throughout the case in accordance with the ASB and Neighbourhood Management procedure.
 We will also complete a vulnerability matrix for respondents where appropriate.

-An initial action plan will be agreed with complainants, taking into account the outcome of the vulnerability matrix and further action plans will then be completed as and when appropriate until case closure.
+An initial action plan will be agreed with complainant(s), taking into account their specific needs, and further action plans will then be completed as and when appropriate until case closure.
 Referral and signposting to support agencies will always be considered and completed where available and appropriate.
-A referral to our Safeguarding Team may be made depending on the outcome of the vulnerability matrix and any changes of circumstance throughout the duration that the case is open.
+A referral to our Safeguarding Team may be made depending on the circumstances of the case and if there are any changes of circumstance throughout the duration that the case is open.

 Multi-Agency Partnership Working

-The Group recognises that the responsibility for tackling ASB is not the sole responsibility of one agency, although the role of the Group could be critical.
-Successful and effective management and prevention of ASB depends on the freedom to exchange information between different organisations and the willingness to tackle issues in partnership in line with GDPR guidelines.
+Amplius recognises that the responsibility for dealing with ASB and Neighbourhood Management is not the sole responsibility of one agency, although the role of Amplius could be critical.
+Successful and effective management and prevention depends on the freedom to exchange information between different organisations and the willingness to tackle issues in partnership in line with GDPR guidelines.

 We will participate appropriately in local area partnerships and protocols with a view to addressing issues at a local level.